liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

 application server.
 Other plugins, such as service or action hooks, should still work properly.

-Using the command line interface is recommended for deployments.
+Using the command line interface is recommended for domain mode deployments.

 +$$$